davynyakinyua/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-sketch
-It is a drawing toy
+It is a Toy game

 only Flexbox in CSS has been used to make the grid.
 Based on the knowledge I posses now, it has been an almost